gbouras13/hybracter/README.md

 * If you want the fastest possible chromosome assemblies for applications like species ID or sequence typing that retain a high level of accuracy, Dragonflye is a good option.
 * Dragonflye should not be used if you care about recovering plasmids.

+## v0.5.0 Updates (08 January 2024)

+Ryan Wick recently ran `hybracter long` on the latest Dorado v0.5.0 Nanopore reads (his [blog post](https://rrwick.github.io/2023/12/18/ont-only-accuracy-update.html)).
+You can read a write-up of the results [here](https://hybracter.readthedocs.io/en/latest/dorado_ryan_louise_0_5_0/).

+* Adds subsampling using `--subsample_depth` using Filtlong, based on some benchmarking of Dorado v0.5.0.
+Defaults to 100x of the estimated chromosome size `-c`.
+* Also adds stricter criteria for complete assemblies (aka ensures that identified chromosomes must be circularised according to Flye).

 ## v0.4.0 Updates (14 November 2023)

 * Adds `--logic` parameter.
 You have 2 choices: `--logic best` (the default) or `--logic last`.